-When Ofsted visited OASB in 2015 they commented that "The Academy is a school where no child is left behind" Preparing our children for employment in a career with prospects is at the heart of what we do.
-Through a rigorous approach to academic outcomes and a commitment to developing and building social and cultural capital, all our students "Climb the STAIRS to Greatness" 'Climb the STAIRS to Greatness' is our school motto.
-Our STAIRS values underpin all that we do:
+When Ofsted visited OASB in 2015 they commented that "The Academy is

+a school where no child is left behind"

+Preparing our children for employment in a career with prospects is at the heart of what we do.
+Through a rigorous approach to academic outcomes and a commitment to developing and building social and cultural capital, all our students "Climb the STAIRS to Greatness"

+'Climb the STAIRS to Greatness'

+values underpin all that we do:

-S - Scholarship We focus relentlessly on securing outstanding academic qualifications and developing a love of learning in all our students.
-T - Transformation We believe that everyone can change for the better and everyone has the power to change and influence others for the better.
+S - Scholarship We focus relentlessly on securing outstanding academic gualifications and developing a love of learning in all our students. and influence others for the better.

 A - Aspiration We know if you aim high and believe then you can become anyone or do anything.
 I - Inclusion We do not select based on ability or faith.
 We include all aspects of a child's development.
 We believe we are one family: we never make anyone feel isolated or alone.
 R - Resilience We understand that 'greatness' does not come without huge amounts of hard work and effort and we know that we must never give up.
 S - Social responsibility We care for our community and help others whenever we can.